MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial-3.md

 ---
 title: Learn how to send an Azure REST API response with Azure CLI| Microsoft Docs
-description: See different examples of how to use Azure rest with Azure Command Line (CLI)
+description: Learn how to send an Azure REST API response by using Azure Command Line (CLI).
 manager: jasongroce
 author: daphnemamsft
 ms.author: dbradish